phac-nml/nf-iridanext/README.md

 # Example: nf-core/fetchngs

 One use case of this plugin is to structure reads and metadata downloaded from NCBI/ENA for storage in IRIDA Next by making use of the [nf-core/fetchngs][fetchngs] pipeline.
 The example configuration [fetchngs.conf][] can be used for this purpose.
-To test, please run the following (using [ids.csv][] as example data accessions):
+To test, please run the following (using [ids.csv][fetchngs-ids.csv] as example data accessions):

 ```bash
 # Download config and SRA accessions